-To indicate stars and their alignments in the night vault the inspiring and proficient astronomers point lasers with green and red light: they point at South South-East and draw the direction of a special star that is about to appear.
+To indicate stars and their alignments in the night vault inspiring astronomy enthusiasts point lasers with green and red light: they point at South South-East and draw the direction of a special star that is about to appear.
 Suddenly the International Space Station is visible above our heads, the six humans living inside it feel closer while flying in from the west, crossing the stars path, and for some induced visual effect they seem to slow down before our eyes.
 The astronauts’ presence is definitely the highlight of dear images that stay with us until the next time.

-Time to set up tables on the natural terrace and get freshly cooked foods ready: funnily enough all around the world, friendship love and life are still associated with music and food and stories.
+Time to set up tables on the natural terrace, and enjoy creativity and skills with ingredients and flavors: funnily enough all around the world, friendship love and life are still associated with music and food and stories.

 Eyes in the telescopes programmed and connected to computerized systems and electronic sky charts.
 The sky is clearer when an expert voice and hand help to see the sites and directions of celestial objects predicting their evolving nature and mutations in deep space.
-Magically echoing in the air are info gems , great knowledge and enthusiasm: even the familiar celestial objects we know from chilhood seem to look clearer and brighter.
+Magically echoing in the air are info gems, enthusiasm and knowledge: even the familiar celestial objects we know from chilhood seem to look clearer and brighter.